 Assisted living Medicaid benefits (generally described as Home and Community Based Medicaid, or HCBS) are much more difficult to come by.
 Medicaid's assistance to help pay for your assisted living is not guaranteed, even if you are in the assisted living facility and run out of money.
 There is a waitlist to be accepted on benefits and the waitlist is long.
-I went to a seminar last week and another attorney mentioned the waitlist for people in Florida to access assisted living Medicaid to be at 12,000 people.
-While only the state of Florida knows for sure, I believe this is a good figure.
 An example of nursing home Medicaid and assisted living Medicaid is as follows:

 The Florida assisted living waitlist is not first come, first serve - the waitlist is a triage system based on helping the sickest and neediest first.
 Generally, this means helping people stay at home longer, so the state generally moves people off the waitlist if they are at home rather than being in assisted living.

 Very, very importantly is is your elder is in the nursing home for 60 days and applies for Medicaid, the long wait list can be bypassed!
-I have written more about Medicaid and assisted living on this other portion of our website, but wanted to post the rumor of a 12,000 person waitlist.
+I have written more about Medicaid and assisted living on this other portion of our website, but wanted to post the rumor of a 42,000 person waitlist as of 2019.